4 Types of Salsa Dancing — How to Choose One

 Popular in: The U.S. (New York in particular), Europe

 Are you drawn to a smoother, more sensuous style of dancing?
 Do you like the intricate, old-school rhythms of Mambo music?
 If so, check out On-2 Salsa.
 Also called New-York style, On-2 shares much in common with On-1, but has different — and more complex — timing.
 Followers step forward on the count of 2, and leaders on the count of 6, giving the dance a slower cadence — with time for some extra sabor / flavor.
 Experienced dancers love On-2 for its rhythmic complexity.
-However, the On-1 count is more dominant and easier to hear as a beginner, so most dancers start with one of the first 3 types of salsa before learning On-2.
+However, the On-1 count is more dominant and easier to hear as a beginner, so most dancers who take salsa lessons in Bogota, start with one of the first 3 types of salsa before learning On-2.
 Here’s our very own Waldy show what smooth on-2 dancing is all about.

 And remember, there is no wrong place to start.
 No matter what style you begin with, you’ll build a foundation of salsa vocabulary that transfers to the others — enabling you to find common ground with salseros on any dancefloor, anywhere in the world.

-Salsa Classes Cali (and Medellin!)
+Salsa Classes Bogota (and Cali and Medellin!)

 PS Theres also a specific type of Salsa in Puerto Rico and Miami — more on that in a followup post!